maximebj/fitness.plugin/README.txt

 == Changelog ==

+= 1.3.1 =
+- Bugfix : Workout bubble doesn't appear outside the page on the right anymore
+- Bugfix : line break are not displayed on workouts description

 = 1.3 =
 - You can now change the default 15 minutes step to define the workout start and duration